-Please note that the Internet is not suitable for the transmission of information that is to be treated confidentially and, if necessary, choose a different communication channel.
+Please note that the Internet is not suitable for the transmission of confidential information – so please choose a different communication channel if necessary.
 We will not share confidential information with you via social networks but will use other communication channels for this purpose.

-The processing of users’ personal data is based on our legitimate interest in effective information of users and communication with users in accordance with Art.
+Processing users’ personal data is based on our legitimate interest in effective information of users and communication with users in accordance with Art.
 6 Para.
-1 letter f GDPR.
+1 Letter f GDPR.

-If you visit us on Facebook, we point out that in this case your data may be processed outside the European Union.
+If you visit us on LinkedIn or Facebook, we point out that in this case your data may be processed outside the European Union.
 This could pose risks for users, for example by making it more difficult to enforce user rights.
-However, Facebook has certified itself in accordance with the EU-U.S. Privacy Shield Agreement and has thus committed itself to comply with EU data protection standards.

-Facebook and Xing generally also processes user data for market research and advertising purposes.
+The social networks generally also process user data for market research and advertising purposes.
 For example, user profiles can be created from the user behaviour and the resulting interests of the users.
 The user profiles can be used, for example, to place advertisements within and outside the platforms that presumably correspond to the interests of the users.
 For these purposes, cookies are usually stored on the users’ computers to record the usage behaviour and interests of the users.
 Furthermore, data may also be stored in the user profiles regardless of the devices used by the users (especially if the users are members of the respective platforms and are logged in to them).

-For a detailed description of the respective processing operations and the possibilities of objection (opt-out), please refer to the general Facebook privacy statement at https://www.facebook.com/about/privacy/.
-You can find information on Insights Data here and here.
-To opt-out visit https://www.facebook.com/settings?tab=ads.
+For a detailed description of the respective processing operations and the possibilities to object (opt-out), please refer to the statements of the social networks:

 In the event of requests for information and the assertion of user rights, we would like to point out that these can be most effectively asserted with the provider.
 Only the provider has access to the data of the users and can directly take appropriate measures and provide information.